microsoft/vscode-docs/docs/remote/containers.md

     ![PR status in status bar](images/containers/checkout-pr-status.png)

-5. After the build completes, VS Code will automatically connect to the container.You can now work with the repository source code in this isolated environment as you would if you had cloned the code locally.
+5. After the build completes, VS Code will automatically connect to the container.
+You can now work with the repository source code in this isolated environment as you would if you had cloned the code locally.

 > **Tip:** Want to use a remote Docker host?
 See the [Advanced Containers article](/docs/remote/containers-advanced.md#developing-inside-a-container-on-a-remote-docker-host) for details on setup.